arturodext/hello-word/README.md

-# hello-word
+# hello-world
-The hello-word begins
+The hello-world begins.
 Arturo here, or Dexter, what you wish like.
 I'm a developer of indie game.
 Actually I'm working on two:
 The first one it's Zelda Clone.